SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde__Schwarz_THU9_DVE.md

 # Rohde & Schwarz THU9 DVE

-The Rohde & Schwarz THU9 driver consists of two parts, the controller and the transmitters.
+The Rohde & Schwarz THU9 connector consists of two parts, the controller and the transmitters.
 The controller contains the DVE Table, which can be used to create the transmitters.

 ## About